Thomas-Hatt/botanicamod/UpdateNotes.md

 - Changed `RelicStrings.json` to reflect my added relics.
 - Created the programming outlines for the following relics:
   1. Gambler's Debt

+# Version 0.0.4 - 11/17/2024
+### I had a very short amount of time for today, so I only created outlines for new relics
+## New Features
+- Updated `ToDo.md`
+- Created the programming outlines for the following relics:
+- 1. Purging Stone
+- 2. Alchemist's Mask
+- 3. Jester's Belt
+- 4. Sky's Death Spell
+- 5. Rainbow Cape
+- 6. Reality Shard